adamliter/adamliter/README.md

 - I enjoy working on NLP problems, as I have a background in linguistics (PhD from University of Maryland).
-- I'm a "full-stack" ML practitioner who enjoys working on all aspects of an ML project, from product conceptualization and discovery, to data engineering, from model training, to model productionization.
+- I'm a "full-stack" ML practitioner who enjoys working on all aspects of an ML project, including product conceptualization and discovery, data and feature engineering pipelines, model training, and model productionization for inference.
 - I particularly enjoy the DevOps side of things, and have two Kubernetes certifications, the [CKA][cka] and [CKAD][ckad].